 What are some ways IoT applications are changing farming?

-- The use of technology has led to smart farming because the applications give farmers a more controlled environment.
+- The use of IoT technology for smart farming – The use of technology has led to smart farming because the applications give farmers a more controlled environment.
 Computers determine how the farm animals and crops are controlled.
 Decisions can be made about individual plants and farm animals.
 Farmers can control or make a decision on square acres or smaller tracts of land lending to the ability to treat crops or animals individually.
 With livestock, this makes it easier to grow farm animals.
-They can monitor their feed and location using IOT.
+They can monitor their feed and location using IoT.
 Sick animals can be identified sooner and removed from the group to be treated by vets.

 Farming has made many technological advances since the agricultural age.
 Today, farmers can quickly determine what is best for their crops, understanding impending weather interactions and impacts, and produce a good product at a fast pace.
 With IoT making strides in the area of farming, it might not be too far off that the press of a button will be the force behind agricultural growth.